SAP-samples/btp-bas-risk-management/README.md

 ![Solution diagram](./documentation/discover/business-story/images/SolutionDiagramBAS.png)

 The Risk Management application is developed using the SAP Business Application Studio visual tools and runs on the SAP BTP, Cloud Foundry environment.
-It consumes platform services like SAP HANA Cloud, SAP Launchpad service and Connectivity.
+It consumes platform services like SAP HANA Cloud, SAP Build Work Zone, standard edition service and Connectivity.
 The Business Partner Validation Application uses SAP S/4HANA OData API's to read additional Business Partner Data from the SAP S/4HANA system.
-The application is then displayed using the SAP Launchpad service.
+The application is then displayed using the SAP Build Work Zone, standard edition service.

 ## Requirements